ESDS Device Sensitivity and Testing – ESD Control Plans – Part 5

-In Part Two of this series, we indicated that a key element in a successful static control program was the identification of those items (components, assemblies, and finished products) that are sensitive to ESD and the level of their sensitivity.
-Damage to an ESDS device by the ESD event is determined by the device’s ability to dissipate the energy of the discharge or withstand the current levels involved.
+In Part Two of this series, we indicated ESDS device safety in a static control program requires consideration of components, assemblies, and finished products that are sensitive to ESD, and the level of their sensitivity.
+Damage to an ESDS device by an ESD event is determined by the device’s ability to dissipate the energy of the discharge or withstand the current levels involved.
 This is known as device “ESD sensitivity” or “ESD susceptibility”.

 Develop and measure suitable on-chip protection

 Provide a system of ESD sensitivity classification to assist in the ESD design and monitoring requirements of the manufacturing and assembly environments

 Have documented test procedures to ensure reliable and repeatable results

 ESDS Device – Human Body Model

 One of the most common causes of electrostatic damage is the direct transfer of electrostatic charge through a significant series resistor from the human body or from a charged material to the electrostatic discharge sensitive (ESDS) device.
 When one walks across a floor, an electrostatic charge accumulates on the body.
 Simple contact of a finger to the leads of an ESDS device or assembly allows the body to discharge, possibly causing device damage.
 The model used to simulate this event is the Human Body Model (HBM).